wnresearch/runpod-worker-a1111/docs/installing.md

 ## Manual Installation

+> [!NOTE]
+> If you have previously installed A1111 on your Network volume,
+> but want to install the After Detailer, you will need to reinstall
+> everything for the After Detailer extension to function correctly.

 You only need to complete the steps below if you did not run the automatic installation script above.